Lateral flow test

-A lateral flow test (LFT), is an assay also known as a lateral flow device (LFD), lateral flow immunochromatographic assay, or rapid test.
+A lateral flow test (LFT), is an assay also known as a lateral flow immunochromatographic test (ICT), or rapid test.
 It is a simple device intended to detect the presence of a target substance in a liquid sample without the need for specialized and costly equipment.
 LFTs are widely used in medical diagnostics in the home, at the point of care, and in the laboratory.
 For instance, the home pregnancy test is an LFT that detects a specific hormone.
 These tests are simple and economical and generally show results in around five to thirty minutes.
 Many lab-based applications increase the sensitivity of simple LFTs by employing additional dedicated equipment.
 Because the target substance is often a biological antigen, many lateral flow tests are rapid antigen tests (RAT or ART).

 LFTs operate on the same principles of affinity chromatography as the enzyme-linked immunosorbent assays (ELISA).
 In essence, these tests run the liquid sample along the surface of a pad with reactive molecules that show a visual positive or negative result.
 The pads are based on a series of capillary beds, such as pieces of porous paper, microstructured polymer, or sintered polymer.
 Each of these pads has the capacity to transport fluid (e.g., urine, blood, saliva) spontaneously.

 The sample pad acts as a sponge and holds an excess of sample fluid.
 Once soaked, the fluid flows to the second conjugate pad in which the manufacturer has stored freeze dried bio-active particles called conjugates (see below) in a salt–sugar matrix.
 The conjugate pad contains all the reagents required for an optimized chemical reaction between the target molecule (e.g., an antigen) and its chemical partner (e.g., antibody) that has been immobilized on the particle's surface.
 This marks target particles as they pass through the pad and continue across to the test and control lines.
 The test line shows a signal, often a color as in pregnancy tests.
 The control line contains affinity ligands which show whether the sample has flowed through and the bio-molecules in the conjugate pad are active.
 After passing these reaction zones, the fluid enters the final porous material, the wick, that simply acts as a waste container.

 LFTs can operate as either competitive or sandwich assays.

 History

 LFTs derive from paper chromatography, which was developed in 1943 by Martin and Synge, and elaborated in 1944 by Consden, Gordon and Martin.
 There was an explosion of activity in this field after 1945.
 The ELISA technology was developed in 1971.
 A set of LFT patents, including the litigated US 6,485,982 described below, were filed by Armkel LLC starting in 1988.

+The first commercially available lateral flow device was Unipath's Clearblue One Step in 1988.
+This product combined Paired Monoclonal Antibody technology (patented in 1980 by Unipath's Prof. Philip Porter and colleagues including Paul Davis and Keith May) and the original Clearblue product launched in June 1985.